jchanolm/data-pipelines/README.md

 # Arbitrum Data Ingestion Framework

+## !IMPORTANT for Arb Bounty Reviews - I did a signifigant refactoring to the repo today to prepare for the next set of facts.
+## !
+Please refer to the state of the repository in this commit (https://github.com/jchanolm/arbitrum-data/commit/39d77fdfd4db2b8f97fc2fae9db74050e88cc39c) for the code at the time the ## !original set of tasks closed

 ## Tl;dr

 This repo contains scripts for scraping on and off-chain data relevant for understanding the Arbitrum ecosystem.